 - Light – partial to full sun

 Tree lucerne is a good option for dry tropical highland areas.
 It is propagated by seeds.
 As they have a hard coat, germination is improved by soaking seeds in hot water for two days before planting.
 Seeds can be sown directly in the field (at a depth of 1 to 2.5 cm in well-weeded) or in nursery beds.
 If sown in nursery beds, transplant seedlings to their final location when they reach a height of 10-45 cm.
 Aim for a final field spacing of 2.5 m (in row) X 5 m (between rows).
 Fertilize as needed to encourage root growth (up to 10 m in deep, sandy soils) and leaf production.
 Prune at the end of the first year to promote branching and leaf production.
-Protect young trees, for the first 2-3 years, from grazing animals.
+Protect young trees, for the first 2-3 years, from grazing animals as they may strip the outer bark.
 Thereafter, if grown for grazing livestock, maintain a tree height of 1 m.
 Fencing may be needed if animals are stripping the bark.

 Harvesting and Seed Production

-Livestock can be allowed to graze on well-established trees, or leaves can be cut and carried to farm animals.
+Livestock can be allowed to graze on well-established trees, or leaves (15-25% crude protein) can be cut and carried to farm animals.
 In the Ethiopian highlands, 6-month old trees reportedly produced 5 metric tons/ha (t/ha) of green forage; established trees are capable of producing 5-10 t/ha of dry matter on an annual basis.
 Harvest seeds when mature (when pods are dry and seeds turn black).
 It can become weedy, usually where it is already naturalized.

 Pests and Diseases

 Slugs, cutworms, and grasshoppers eat emerging seedlings.
 Mature shrubs are attacked by grasshoppers but recover quickly.
+Rabbits may also eat young plantings.

 Cooking and Nutrition